russelljjarvis/Spike2Vec.jl/README.md

 pkg"add https://github.com/russelljjarvis/SpikingNeuralNetworks.jl"
 ```

+Heavily based and derived from work by AStupidBear

 Takes 30 seconds after forced compilation to simulate `20,000` LIF neurons with millions of synapses.

 Supports millions of cells and billions of synapses.